 "When they hit town, they completely blew everybody away," Hillman told the Los Angeles Times in 2012.

 The Dillards were also widely respected studio musicians.
 Doug Dillard played banjo on Glen Campbell's recording of his old friend John Hartford's "Gentle On My Mind," which earned four Grammy Awards in 1968.
 They even toured with Elton John in the mid-1970s in support of their Elektra album Copperfields.
+The group has also been inducted into the Bluegrass Music Hall of Fame.

 Though Doug Dillard left the band in the early 1970s, the folk rock group continued to make strides with 1972's Roots and Branches.
 The album spawned the only Dillards' single to chart on the Billboard Hot 100, "One A.M."